tukaianirban/sdk.go.common/README.md

 I hope you find joy in using them as much as I do.
 Each package is meant to be standalone and does not have dependencies on other packages.

-## Versioning
+## Using the module

-- All tags in the repository use the nomenclature " v<major>.<minor>.<patch> ".
-- Using the 'v' as suffix is important for publishing new versions of the module.
+- Get the available versions of the module using `go list -m -versions github.com/tukaianirban/sdk.go.common`

-## Publishing

-This library is published as a public library.
-Command:
-`$ GOPROXY=proxy.golang.org go list -m github.com/tukaianirban/sdk.go.common@v1.2.5`

-### Notes

-- The jsonreader package will be soon deprecated.
+- Fetch the latest version of the module using `go get github.com/tukaianirban/sdk.go.common`